-KODACHROME 25, 64, and 200 Films are color slide films designed for processing in Process K-14 chemicals.
+KODACHROME 25, 64, and 200 Films are color reversal films designed for processing in Process K-14 chemicals.
 These films are intended for exposure with daylight or electronic flash.
-You can also expose them with tungsten illumination (3200 K) using filters.
+You can also expose them with tungsten illumination (3200 K) or photolamps (3400 K) using filters.